kzk/unicorn-worker-killer/README.md

 # unicorn-worker-killer

 [Unicorn](http://unicorn.bogomips.org/) is widely used HTTP-server for Rack applications.
-One thing we thought Unicorn missed, is killing the Unicorn workers based on the number of requests and consumed memories.
+One thing we thought Unicorn missed, is killing the Unicorn workers based on the number of requests and memory consumption.

 `unicorn-worker-killer` gem provides automatic restart of Unicorn workers based on 1) max number of requests, and 2) process memory size (RSS), without affecting any requests.
-This will greatly improves site's stability by avoiding unexpected memory exhaustion at the application nodes.
+This will improve a site's stability by avoiding unexpected memory exhaustion at the application nodes.

 # Install

 No external process like `god` is required.
 Just install one gem: `unicorn-worker-killer`.

+Add the following line to Gemfile:

     gem 'unicorn-worker-killer'

+and run bundle install from your shell.

+To install the gem manually from your shell, run:

+    gem install unicorn-worker-killer

 # Usage